Anthony-Haber/Daily-Tracker/README.md

 - **Left-click** the tray icon to open the dashboard
 - **Right-click** the tray icon for quick access to log an activity, log a meal, or open the evening reflection
-- To set Daily Tracker to open automatically when you turn on your PC, go to **tray → Settings** and turn on "Start Daily Tracker when Windows starts"
+- To set Daily Tracker to open automatically at login, go to **tray → Settings** and turn on "Launch at startup"

 ---

 ## Screenshots

 > *(coming soon)*

----

 ---